e-valuation/EvaP/README.rst

 EvaP is the course evaluation system used internally at Hasso Plattner Institute.

-For the documentation, please look into the *docs* subdirectory or its online version: https://evap.readthedocs.org.
+For the documentation, please see our `wiki <https://github.com/fsr-itse/EvaP/wiki>`_.

 Installation
 ------------
 The vagrant setup is shown here.
-For manual installation instructions and production deployment see http://evap.readthedocs.org/en/latest/installation.html.
+For manual installation instructions and production deployment please see the `wiki page on installation <https://github.com/fsr-itse/EvaP/wiki/Installation>`_.

 (0) Checkout EvaP and its submodules::